backstage/backstage/.changeset/blue-turtles-collect.md

 '@backstage/plugin-catalog-backend': patch
 ---

-Added 'owner' propoerty to the config generated in LocationAnalyzer
+Added 'owner' property to the config generated in LocationAnalyzer